craftingcity/RollHighOrDie/Magic Rules/Spellcasting.md

 When you attempt Spells using 'Divine Spellcasting' or 'Pact Spellcasting', you expend the Spell's Effort Cost as Piety.
 You cannot expend Piety you do not have.

 ###### Increasing Piety
-While you are not in an Encounter, you increase your Piety by performing small actions for the favor of your patron.
+You can increase your Piety by performing small actions for the favor of your patron.
 The following list provides examples of ideologically favorable actions and their corresponding Piety value.

 | P.V. | Favorable Action                        | Ideo.       |
 | ---- | --------------------------------------- | ----------- |